abatten/abatten.github.io/_tutorials/submitting_jobs_for_supercomputers.md

 title: "Submitting a Job on a Supercomputer"
 date: 2020-09-08
 author: Adam Batten
-subtitle: A beginners guide to writing and submitting Slurm jobs.
+subtitle: A beginners guide to writing and submitting Slurm jobs on OzSTAR.
 thumbnail: "/assets/images/slurm.png"
+lastupdated: 2020-09-09
+permalink: "/tutorials/submitting_jobs_on_ozstar"
 ---
-Many students in the [Centre of Astrophysics and Supercomputing](https://astronomy.swin.edu.au/) at Swinburne have found it difficult to determine exactly what to do when they want to submit a job to OzSTAR.
-This tutorial attempts give detailed instructions so that someone that is a complete beginner will understand how to submit their own jobs.
+Many students in the [Centre of Astrophysics and Supercomputing](https://astronomy.swin.edu.au/) at the [Swinburne University of Technology](https://www.swinburne.edu.au/) have found it difficult to determine exactly what they need to do when they want to turn a program they have written into a job to OzSTAR.
+This tutorial aims to resolve this issue by giving detailed instructions so by the end of this tutorial even complete OzSTAR beginners should understand how to write and submit their own jobs.

-This tutorial for submitting jobs is primarily aimed at people who will be using the [OzSTAR supercomputer](https://supercomputing.swin.edu.au/ozstar/) at the [Swinburne University of Technology](https://www.swinburne.edu.au/).
+This tutorial for submitting jobs is primarily aimed at people who will be using the [OzSTAR supercomputer](https://supercomputing.swin.edu.au/ozstar/) located at Swinburne.
 So keep in mind that some of this tutorial may not be applicable to all systems that are using a [Slurm](https://slurm.schedmd.com/overview.html) based job scheduler.
 This tutorial is based on the OzSTAR/Slurm documentation found [here](https://supercomputing.swin.edu.au/docs/2-ozstar/oz-slurm-create.html).

 ### This Tutorial Covers:
 - [Writing a job submission script](#writing-a-job-submission-script).